astrauka/babel-plugin-i18n-replace/README.md

 - New translations are only picked up on webpack server start as those are provided in webpack config.

-- Translation keys nesting is not supported.
-It's easy to add though.

 - Translation keys have to be static strings, as those are replaced with translated text compile-time.